“The Philadelphia Writers’ Conference, Inc. is a non-profit organization

 Information.
 Stay up to date on current trends in the business and craft of writing through additional single sessions.

 Master Classes!
-For an additional $50 you can sign up for a three-hour master class that will give you an intense, two-day interaction with a leading writer in that field.
+For an additional fee you can sign up for a master class that will give you an intense, focused with a leading writer in that field.
 Master Classes are limited to 15 participants

 Pitch to Agents and Editors.
 Is your manuscript ready to sell?
 Sign up for a 5-minute pitch session on site after you register Friday morning (registration opens at 8:30 a.m., and agent/editor sign-ups open at 9 a.m.).